-Even amongst my friends and colleagues in the U.S. – I’m always surprised at how many people send emails that are HORRIBLY written (e.g. – incomplete sentences, bad grammar, missing words, improper spelling, failing to explain points in clear detail, etc).
+Even amongst my friends and colleagues in the U.S. – I'm always surprised at how many people send horribly-written emails (e.g. – incomplete sentences, bad grammar, missing words, improper spelling, failing to explain points in clear detail, etc).

 The funny thing is, I've had interactions with people in Japan, Mexico, Brazil, Russia, Sweden, Germany, Nigeria, Ethiopia, Trinidad and Tobago who were FAR better writers than some of the “home-grown Americans” I work with every day… so wherever you come from, always be sure to take your time when crafting your written communication.
 Never underestimate the power of a well-written message.

-The ability to write effectively is a major asset that will serve anyone well in the real estate business.
-Even if you’re not an expert at speaking English yet, keep working on it, and don’t forget that you can go a LONG way by simply taking your time and writing a clear, easy-to-understand email, letter or postcard.
+Writing effectively is a major asset that will serve anyone well in the real estate business.
+Even if you're not an expert at speaking English yet, keep working on it, and don't forget that you can go a LONG way by simply taking your time and writing a clear, easy-to-understand email, letter, or postcard.

 This is probably the least pressing issue, but if you're located in a place like Australia, Japan, South Korea, New Zealand (or anywhere on the other side of the world), this difference in time zones can add some challenges when it comes to real-time communication.